surniaulula/wpsso/readme.txt

 	* Added a new WpssoSchema add_mod_opts_date_iso() method to add single event/job date/time in iso format.
 	* Refactored and renamed the SucomForm get_post_type_checkboxes() method to get_checklist_post_types().
 	* Added support for employment type values in the WpssoSchema add_single_job_data() method.
+	* Moved the link rel HTML tags from WpssoHead to a new WpssoLinkRel class.

 **Version 3.48.0 (2017/11/02)**